-If you’ve been reading Swedes in the States, you know how much we love Scandinavian design (we even wrote a guide to making your home look like it came out of the Nordics!)
+If you’ve been following Swedes in the States for a while, you know how much we love Scandinavian design (we even wrote a guide on how to make your home more Nordic)

 If you’re a fellow Scandinavian design lover, check out this amazing transformation of an old, dilapidated barn being turned into a clean and modern home.
 Located in Österlen, Sweden, the barn was built in 1901 and abandoned for many years before the talented designer and architect Jonathan Andersson brought it back to life.